StarsandPlanets99/AgentHackathon/docs/02_Add Knowledge.md

-# Exercise - Create your first autonomous agent
+# Exercise - Create your first autonomous agent & Add Knowledge

 In this exercise, you use Copilot Studio to create an agent that helps HR with onboarding a new employee.

 # Scenario
 As a member of the HR team, you're building an HR agent to simplify the employee onboarding process.
-Your goal is to create an agent that can perform the following activity:

-Provide general information and answer queries that relate to employee onboarding.
+Your goal is to create an agent that can **Provide general information and answer queries that relate to employee onboarding**.

 # Create the Autonomous Agent
 1. On the Home screen, select Create in the left navigation pane.
 On the next page, select the Create New Agent box.